Nick-Tallguy/Nick-Tallguy.github.io/_posts/es/0200-12-03-moving-forward_es.md

 - Ahora, cuando desee enviar un mensaje a la lista, puede enviarlo a [talk-id@openstreetmap.org](mailto:talk-id@openstreetmap.org), reemplazando "id" con el país de su lista.
 También recibirá mensajes de correo electrónico cuando otros miembros envien un mensaje a la lista.

-Example of OSM use - MyOSMatic
+Ejemplo de uso de OSM - MyOSMatic
 ----------

 One such project is called MyOSMatic, which you can access through your internet browser at [print.get-map.org](https://print.get-map.org/).
 This is a simple tool for printing a map of any city you choose.
 It will automatically create the map, along with a grid over the map, and an index of locations that are included in the area.